-Let's move into the dining room where I hung mercury and milk glass ornaments from the chandelier with red and white ribbon.
+Let's move into the dining room where I've hung mercury and milk glass ornaments from the chandelier with red and white ribbon.

 From the dining room, we move to the kitchen where I enjoyed some chalk therapy one afternoon.
-There's those stencils again!
+There is those stencils again!

-As you head down the stairs to our front entry, I decorated our banister with lighted faux evergreen garland and hung the chenille Stiletto and Hockey Skate stockings that I made with care.
+As you head down the stairs to our front entry, I decorated our banister with lighted evergreen garland and hung the chenille Stiletto and Hockey Skate stockings with care.

-I added my thrift store wreath embellished with holiday picks and word ornaments on the large mirror in our front entry.
+My thrift store wreath embellished with holiday picks and ornaments hangs on the large entry mirror.

-You may remember these Large DIY Holiday Lanterns from last week during the Home For Christmas Tour.
-We made them to welcome and light the path for guests during the holidays and the remaining winter months.
+You may remember these Large DIY Holiday Lanterns from the Home For Christmas Tour last week.
+They light the path for guests during the holidays and long into the dark winter months.

 If you like my DIY Christmas decorating ideas, please share it with a friend and/or save it on Pinterest.